DariaKutkanych/HW-GOIT/README.txt

-1. Install all the requirements from "requirements.txt"
+1. Install Django

-2. Run "app.py"
+2. Run "python 'manage.py runserver'"

-3. Check the result on "localhost:8080/"
+3. Check the result on "localhost:8000/"

-FYI: you can see the links used for accuracy check in "links.txt"
+To add a transaction type as an expense click on Expense checkbox othervise it will be created as income.

+In "Generate a report" you may choose "all" in order to see all the transactions